 Production costs include the labor and related costs to grow out our fish, including feed, oxygen, and other direct costs; overhead; and the cost to process and ship our products to customers.
 A portion of production costs is absorbed into inventory as fish in process to the extent that these costs do not exceed the net realizable value of the fish biomass.
 The costs that are not absorbed into inventory, as well as any net realizable inventory value adjustments, are classified as production costs.
-As of March 31, 2022 and 2021, we had sixty-four and forty-three employees, respectively engaged in production activities.
+Our production costs also include the labor and related costs to maintain our salmon broodstock.
+As of June 30, 2022 and 2021, we had sixty-three and fifty employees, respectively engaged in production activities.